purelb/purelb/website/content/how_it_works/overview/_index.md

     B---D;
 {{</mermaid>}}

-The PureLB allocator watches the k8s service API for services of type LoadBalancer with IP address set to nil.
-It allocates an address from a ServiceGroup (Local IPAM) or sends a request for an IP address to the configured IPAM system.
-The address returned is used to update the k8s service.
+The PureLB Allocator watches kubeAPI for changes to Services of type LoadBalancer.
+It allocates an address from the requested ServiceGroup and adds it to the LoadBalancer.
+The LBNodeAgents see the address allocation and configure Linux networking on each node to allow packets to reach that node.

+KubeProxy makes the necessary configuration changes so traffic arriving at a node with the LoadBalancer's address is forwarded to the correct pods.
+If KubeProxy is operating in default mode, it will configure IPtables to match the allocated address and forward to the Nodeport address.
+If operating in IPVS mode, the external address is added to the IPVS tables and the IPVS virtual interface.

-To use a Service Load Balancer the service type is set to LoadBalancer.
+To use a LoadBalancer the Service type is set to `type: LoadBalancer`.

 ```yaml
 apiVersion: v1